 Teaching Competence (Overall)

 The overall mean rating of 4.38 suggests that the work well-being of Mathematics teachers is observed and is always manifested.
 Mathematics teachers always felt and experienced well-being in their workplace.
 The results imply a positive, satisfying, and rewarding experience in the work environment, leading to increased job satisfaction, positive emotions, motivation, productivity, and personal growth.
-These results support the findings of Pael (2020) that teachers were able to adhere to good health practices enabling them to have very high level of wellbeing.
-However, the study of Billote et al. (2022) revealed that teachers during pandemic experienced moderate level of anxiety and a normal level of depression while affected by the occupational stress.
-Lugue and Galicia (2021) disclosed that teachers experienced average level of well-being due to existing pandemic and crisis situation.
+These results support the findings of Pael (2020) that teachers were able to adhere to good health practices, enabling them to have very high level of wellbeing.
+However, the study of Billote et al. (2022) revealed that teachers during the pandemic experienced a moderate level of anxiety and a normal level of depression while affected by the occupational stress.
+Lugue and Galicia (2021) disclosed that teachers experienced average level of well-being due to existing pandemic and crisis.
 With this, Ortillo and Ancho (2021) highlighted the significance of crafting plans for wellness programs to guarantee not only the health and wellness of teachers but more about the wellness of the students.

 Table 4.
 Level of Teaching Competence of High School Mathematics Teachers